A staple of any wardrobe, the classic charcoal grey suit is suitable for business and social events.

-Double-breasted suits are more formal and therefore increase the sophistication of the suit.
-These suits look polished and gentlemanly.
+Double-breasted suits are more formal and, therefore, increase the sophistication of the suit.
+As a result, these suits look polished and gentlemanly.

 Choose the Charcoal Grey Suit by Fit

 By the nature of their color, dark suits naturally look heavier.
-It will draw attention to an improper fit.
-Any extra folds of fabric will be instantly noticeable.
+So, any extra folds of fabric or an improper fit will be instantly noticeable.

 A suit should not appear baggy in any area; this comes across as unkempt.
 It will also wrinkle easily, which will contribute to an untidy appearance.

-To avoid problems with fit in the future, be sure that you are selecting the suit that is right for you.
-There are a handful of different cuts of suit to pick from, but two are exceptionally flattering in charcoal suits.
+To avoid problems with fit in the future, choose the suit that is right for you.
+There are a handful of different cuts of suits to pick from, but two are exceptionally flattering in charcoal suits.

 Classic Fit Suits